Zichang23/BayesModel/README.md

 Besides, we will fit another three bayesian spatial-temporal model with different levels of interaction effects.

+Type II Model:

+Type III Model:

+Type IV Model:

 #### 3.3 Model Comparison

+Given that the Type I Model has the lowest DIC, it provides a better fit compared to the other three models.

 <img src="docs/DIC.png" width="200" />